Purchase Order Terms & Conditions

 1.2.2. a statute or a provision of a statute is a reference to that statute or provision as amended or re-enacted at the relevant time;

 1.2.3. any reference to the parties includes a reference to their respective personal representatives, heirs, successors in title and permitted assignees;

-1.2.4. any reference to a person includes any body corporate, unincorporated association, partnership or any other legal entity;
+1.2.4. any reference to a person includes any individual, body corporate, unincorporated association, partnership or any other legal entity;

 1.2.5. words importing the singular number include the plural and vice versa;